justincoon/ooverlap/README.md

 **Documents for Review:**
 - fspec.md : The functional specification markdown file for review
 - fpsec.pdf : The functional specification presentation for review

+#Design Specification
+**Documents for Review:**
+- dspec.md : The design specification markdown file for review
+- dspec.pdf : The functional specification presentation file for review